-Almost exactly a year ago we spread the word about 10 cool last minute holiday gifts for boaters, but that was way, way back in the olden days of 2020.
-Since then there’s been a whole new crop of nifty nautical knick-knacks that have hit the market.
-And since boaters love playing with the latest and the greatest goodies and gadgets as much as anyone, we thought we’d break the news about these 11 awesome boating gifts for 2021.
+Back in 2020 we spread the word about 10 cool last minute holiday gift ideas for boaters, but in the last two years there's been a whole new crop of nifty nautical knick-knacks that have hit the market.
+And since boaters love playing with the latest and the greatest goodies and gadgets as much as anyone, we thought we’d break the news about these 17 awesome boating gifts for 2022.

 1. ACR Bivy Stick